rramoscabral/PL-400---Training---Microsoft-Power-Platform-Developer/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Submit an issue
-about: Describe this issue template's purpose here.
+about: Submit an issue.
-title: 'Custom issue'
+title: 'Issue'
 labels: ''
 assignees: rramoscabral